 Custom border report

 This guide will show you how to generate your own borders report (country, provinces, jurisdiction, etc.) similar to the IFTA report.
-This report is useful to know the number of kilometers/miles driven by your vehicles grouped by border and vehicle.
+This report is useful to know the number of kilometers/miles driven by your assets grouped by border and asset.
 The report has no impact on the usage of the geocoder.

 Import/Create your borders